-- Criterion 1: Essential works The land and works are consistent with the essential works list. - Criterion 2: Nexus Nexus is established for the provision of stormwater land and works, however, the council omitted the cost of land and works for channel stabilisation works item DC1. - Criterion 3: Reasonable costs The cost of works is reasonable except for the council's approach to applying a contingency allowance. - ▼ Criterion 5: Apportionment The council's approach to apportionment within the precinct is reasonable, but it is not reasonable to apportion 100% of the costs of channel stabilisation works along DC2 to the plan given the damage caused by existing development.
+- Criterion 1: Essential works The land and works are consistent with the essential works list. - Criterion 2: Nexus Nexus is established for the provision of stormwater land and works, however, the council omitted the cost of land and works for channel stabilisation works item DC1. - Criterion 3: Reasonable costs The cost of works is reasonable except for the council's approach to applying a contingency allowance. - Criterion 5: Apportionment The council's approach to apportionment is reasonable.
+We are interested in stakeholder views on the apportionment of costs for channel stabilisation works DC2.